 Many Medicare beneficiaries elect Medicare replacement plans.
 Most don’t realize what they’re giving up to join that type of policy.
 When you decide to join a Medicare Advantage Plan, you’re replacing Original Medicare.
 Then your claims become the responsibility of the insurance carrier you choose.
 Medicare pays the insurance company a lump sum annually for each person they enroll in an advantage plan.

 How Does a Medicare Replacement Plan Work

-Since Medicare replacement plans receive funding from the government the premiums are really low, some are $0.
+Since Medicare replacement plans receive funding from the government, the premiums are low; some are $0.
 However, in most cases, you have to pay your Medicare Part B premium in addition to any premium by the Medicare replacement plan.
 Then, the insurance company will handle your claims and coverage determinations instead of Medicare.

 If Medicare would’ve approved coverage for a service and the replacement plan denies it, the only thing you can do is file an appeal.
 Although, it’s much easier to get Medicare to cover something than to get a private insurance company to approve a service.

-Additional Benefits of Medicare Replacement Plans
+What Are Some Additional Benefits of Medicare Replacement Plans?

-Is a Medicare Advantage Plan the Same as A Medicare Replacement Plan
+Is a Medicare Advantage Plan the Same as A Medicare Replacement Plan?

-Medicare Replacement Plans Have Restricted Networks
+Do Medicare Replacement Plans Have Restricted Networks?

-In most Medicare Replacement Plans, there are no out of network benefits unless in an emergency.
+In most Medicare replacement plans, there are no out of network benefits unless in an emergency.
 Keep in mind that the emergency room doesn’t count as an emergency unless admitted.
 The plan administrator makes that decision.
 Your entire visit could be entirely your responsibility with no assistance from your insurance.

-Of course, some Medicare Replacement Plans are PPO Networks that allow you to see out of network providers, at a higher cost.
+Of course, some Medicare replacement plans are PPO Networks that allow you to see out of network providers, at a higher cost.

-This is better than having no coverage but still can be a huge burden on Medicare Beneficiaries living on fixed Incomes.
+This is better than having no coverage but still can be a considerable burden on Medicare Beneficiaries living on fixed Incomes.
 In most cases, you must see the primary doctor get a referral for a specialist.

 These plans lock you in for a calendar year starting January 1st; then, the doctors and providers can leave the networks at any time.

-Does Medicare Advantage Replace Medicare
+Does Medicare Advantage Replace Medicare?

 Most specialty hospitals do not take Medicare replacement plans.
 This is due to not wanting to accept the low payment from those plans.
-This means that when you come down with a major illness, it will seriously limit your choices of where you can go for treatment.
+This means that when you come down with a significant illness, it will severely limit your choices of where you can go for treatment.

 With major illnesses, you are covered much more comprehensive with Original Medicare and a Medigap plan.
-While the Medigap will cover the majority if not all of the medical cost, over 50% of cost dealing with a major illness can be non-medical.
+While the Medigap will cover the majority if not all of the medical costs, over 50% of the price dealing with a major illness can be non-medical.

 You should consider a critical illness plan that can provide you with living benefits.
 A lump sum tax-free payout if you are diagnosed to help offset these non-medical costs.

-Can I Switch From a Medicare Replacement Plan Back to Original Medicare
+Can I Switch From a Medicare Replacement Plan Back to Original Medicare?